-Testing a boat engine is crucial before launching in the water.
+Testing a boat engine is crucial before launching it into the water.
 It shows any problem, especially after winterization.
-Doing it right is necessary for the safety and prevention of irreversible damages.
+Doing it right is necessary for the safety and prevention of irreversible damage.

 You can use either a circular plunger or a motor flusher for starting an inboard engine on land.
 These tools will create a strong suction in a cup where water pools; so that the motor will not run dry.